KimBergstroem/currency-Converter-PythonApi/README.md

 ### **Programs used**
 - [Figma](https://www.figma.com/) an online diagramming tool, was used to create flowcharts for the project
+- [Canva](https://www.canva.com/) an all-in-one design tool that offers a user-friendly platform and a vast array of customizable templates to create professional-grade graphics and visual content
 - [Gitpd](https://gitpod.io/) cloud-based IDE used for version control and writing code
 - [Git](https://git-scm.com/) version control system used for managing and tracking changes to the project's codebase
 - [Github](https://github.com/)  web-based hosting service used for version control and storing the project's code after being pushed from Gitpod